make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - The goal is to keep things interesting and interactive
 - Please feel free to ask questions
 - Interruptions are welcome
-- There are no pop quizes or surprize tests so don't worry about the details
-- _It's less about the math itself and more about the way we learn it_

 # A hypothetical game